xliu12/meD/README.md

 ## Example

+We use a simulated example dataset, `data_example,` to illustrate the application.
+The dataset has the following variables:

+- `tt`: Treatment variable, which indicates the treatment assignment (1 = intervention; 0 = control).
+- `R`: Subgroup variable, which indicates the subgroup status (1 = boy; 0 = girl).
+- `Mdat.M_mediator1`, `Mdat.M_mediator2`: A mediator variable, which can be continuous or discrete and can be a multivariate vector.
+For example, suppose the mediator is a vector of intermediate risk factors.
+- `Y`: Outcome variable, which can be continuous or binary.
+For example, suppose the outcome is adolescent tobacco use (1 = any use; 0 = no use).
+- `Cdat.V1`,...,`Cdat.V5`: Baseline (i.e., pre-treatment) covariates.

 ```
-# Data ----------------------

 # import the data
 data(data_example)

 head(data_example)

-# tt: Treatment.
-In the example, the treatment is the treatment assignment (1 = intervention; 0 = control).
-# R: Subgroup.
-In the example, the subgroup is gender (1 = boy; 0 = girl).
-# Mdat.M_mediator1, Mdat.M_mediator2: Mediator.
-In the example, the mediator is a vector of intermediate risk factors.
-# Y: Outcome.
-In the example, the outcome is tobacco use (1 = any use; 0 = no use).
-# Cdat.V1,...,Cdat.V5: Baseline (i.e., pre-treatment) covariate.

 Mnames <- grep("^Mdat", colnames(data_example), value = TRUE)
 Cnames <- grep("^Cdat", colnames(data_example), value = TRUE)